 Life in the world beyond the campus provides students with invaluable experiences that complement their programs of study.
 The experiential learning requirement may be fulfilled through an internship experience (minimum of 3 course credits and 120 hours of internship experience; detail below).
 All Wilkes Honors College students –including international and transfer students – are required to participate in an experiential learning program.
 All internships must be approved prior to registering for an internship course.

-Click on the button below to view a list of past and current internship opportunities.
+Click "VIEW ALL" (below) or scan QR code to view a list of current internship opportunities:

 How Do I Find an Internship?